South Western Slopes: Climate

 Mean annual temperatures in the region range from very cool to warm; from just 8 C up to 17 C depending on altitude and latitude.
-The range in annual rainfall is likewise great; from just 400 mm on the far western plain around Condobolin, to as much as 1700 mm on the western face of the Snowy Mountains at Cabramurra.
+The range in annual rainfall is likewise great; from just 400 mm on the far western plain around Griffith, to as much as 1700 mm on the western face of the Snowy Mountains at Cabramurra.

+Depending on latitude, rainfall peaks in either winter or spring; the more southern and mountainous areas show a distinct winter peak, as opposed to one of springtime.
+High summer to mid autumn is usually the driest period and is prone to severe drought.